jeppei/First2DGame/Assets/README.md

 - This project was created with this tutorial: [link](https://youtube.com/playlist?list=PLrnPJCHvNZuCVTz6lvhR81nnaf1a-b67U)
 - Tutorial on how to build to android devices: [link](https://youtu.be/Nb62z3J4A_A)

-## Other
+## Camera movement
-- Child objects: The position of child objects it relative to their parents.
-- Camera movement: The camera is set as a child to the player object.
+The camera is set as a child to the player object.
 In that way it follows the player.

+## Hierarchy
+The position of child objects it relative to their parents.

 ## Components
 #### Grid